-To finish entering the bending shape and to label the bar, click in the workspace with the right mouse button and select the Label tool on the shortcut menu. - 8 Make settings for the mark text in the palette.
+To finish entering the bending shape and to label the bar, click in - To finish entering the bending shape and to label the bar, click in the workspace with the right mouse button and select the - Label tool on the shortcut menu. - 8 Make settings for the mark text in the palette.
 Select the Options for text parameter and click , enter 1.00 for the aspect and click OK to confirm. - 9 Place the mark.

 10 This defines the bending shape.
 If you want, you can continue and immediately place the open stirrup you just created.

-However, you can also press ESC and place the mark later using the Place Bar Shape or Place tool.
+However, you can also press ESC and place the mark later using the Place Bar Shape or Special Placements tool.
 In this exercise you will place it now.